ingresso-group/slate/source/includes/_bitmask_fields.md

 ```

+Assume that you have received `91` as the week day mask in a response from the
+API and you want to see if the event has a performance on a Wednesday.
+You can
-Firstly you can `OR` the mask against the correct day of the week in binary.
+quickly check this with an `OR` of the mask against the correct day of the week in binary.
 For
 example the number you get when you put a `1` in only the Wednesday column is
 `8` or `00001000`.
 When you use `OR` it will give you a `1` if there is a `1` in
 that column in the mask or in your day of the week. `00001000 | 01011011 ==
 01011011` or `91`.
 Because the output is the same as the mask you now know that
 there is a `1` in the 4th bit of the mask.
 If you wanted to check Tuesday you
 could use `4` or `00000100` against the mask, this would return `01011111` or
-`95`, the output is different from your mask, therefore we don't have anything
+`95`; the output is different from your mask, therefore we don't have anything
-on a tuesday.
-You can do compound `OR` as well `00001000 | 00000100 == 00001100`
-or `12` so
-(TODO: Nic please finish)
+on a Tuesday.